 1994 – 1996

 This emblem had limited circulation: it was used for only two years.
 The designers made the legs of the letters a little thinner, but the character spacing remained the same, so the inscription was dense.
 The new name of the television company, HIT Entertainment PLC, was used in the logo.
-The vertical inscription took place on the right side of the “T” and was located directly under her hat.
+The vertical inscription occurred on the right side of the “T” and was directly under her hat.
 An oval replaced the bold dot above the “i.”
 It was placed diagonally and was empty inside.
 In the center of it, two long thin stripes crossed, which went beyond the word “HiT” and crossed it out.

 1996 – 2001